-If a significant weather code group has been used and conditions are forecast to change, the significant weather entry in the next BECMG or TEMPO group (Sections 1.2.9.2 and 1.2.9.3, respectively) should be a different code group or NSW.
-If the significant weather group does not differ in subsequent TEMPO group(s), no change to the significant weather group is necessary, and the current significant weather group will apply to these subsequent group(s).
+If a significant weather code group has been used and conditions are forecast to change, the significant weather entry in the next TEMPO group (Section 1.2.9.2) should be a different code group or NSW.
+If the significant weather group does not differ in subsequent TEMPO groups, no change to the significant weather group is necessary, and the current significant weather group will apply.